saucepoint/hookmate/README.md

 _until v4-core code-freezes, the interfaces are subject to changes_

-A solidity library to access `Pool.State` information -- even the nested mappings.
+A solidity library to access `Pool.State` information -- *even the nested mappings*.
 Relies on the arbitrary storage slot reads exposed via `PoolManager.extsload`

 Every value in `mapping(PoolId id => Pool.State) public pools;` is available via PoolStateLibrary: